Seek Returns logo

 CLF has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-APD vs. CLF: A comparison of their Payout Ratio against their respective Chemicals - Specialty and Steel industry benchmarks.
+APD vs. CLF: A comparison of their Dividend Payout Ratio (TTM) against their respective Chemicals and Metals & Mining industry benchmarks.

 Dividend at a Glance